CHAPTER B:

 > For more details on the role of NGOs, see section A.3 (NGOs).

-NGOs primarily coordinate their operational planning with other stakeholders through the clusters or sectors.
-The RC can help to ensure cluster leads are proactively inclusive of NGOs and support their participation, including through the use of local languages if needed.
-As described in the CLA checklist above, the RC should encourage all clusters to have an NGO co-lead to enhance coordination and contextualization of the response.
+NGOs primarily coordinate their operational planning with other stakeholders through the clusters, sectors or other existing working groups.
+The HC can help to ensure clusters proactively include NGOs and support their participation, including through the use of local languages, if needed, and ensuring they are adequately represented in HRPs and other planning and fundraising documents.
+The HC should encourage all clusters to have an NGO Co-Chair to enhance the coordination and contextualization of the response.

-NGO forums provide their members with a range of support, including coordination, collective advocacy, partnership-building, capacity strengthening and strategic representation.
-This diversity in size, representation and focus means investing in effective engagement with NGO forums is vital.
+NGO forums provide their members with a range of support, including coordination, collective advocacy, partnership-building, capacity-strengthening and strategic representation.
+This diversity in size, representation and focus means it is vital to invest in effective engagement with NGO forums.
 In most cases, they are supported by a small secretariat team and led by an elected governing body or steering committee.
-It is important for the RC to have a good understanding of the membership and representative scope of the major NGO forums, and to consider them strategic allies in the overall coordination architecture.
+It is important for the HC to have a good understanding of the membership and representative scope of the major NGO forums, and to consider them strategic allies in the overall coordination architecture.
+In preparedness settings, it is important to establish a list of key CSOs and NGOs working in different response sectors and geographic regions to allow for rapid coordination during an emergency.

-The RC should ensure, wherever possible, that NGO forums are represented in the HCT, alongside individual NGOs, so that collective NGO positions or perspectives inform the priorities of the overall response.
+Wherever possible, the HC should encourage that NGO forums – adequately representing local/national and international NGOs, either jointly or separately – are represented in the HCT, alongside individual NGOs, so that collective NGO positions or perspectives inform the priorities of the overall response.
 It is important to note that no UN agency, including OCHA, has responsibility for NGO coordination.
-Therefore, there is no substitute for direct and sustained engagement with NGOs – both from the RC and through the HCT.
+Therefore, there is no substitute for direct and sustained engagement with NGOs – both from the HC and through the HCT.

 Resources